arnarg/nixidy/README.md

 I have been a user and a fan of NixOS for many years and how its module system works to recursively merge all configuration options that are set in many different modules.

-I have _not_ been a fan of helm's string templating of a whitespace-sensitive configuration language or kustomize's repitition (defining a `kustomization.yaml` file for each layer statically listing files to include, some are json patches some are not...).
+I have _not_ been a fan of helm's string templating of a whitespace-sensitive configuration language or kustomize's repetition (defining a `kustomization.yaml` file for each layer statically listing files to include, some are JSON patches some are not...).

 Therefore I made nixidy as an experiment to see if I can make something better (at least for myself).
 As all Argo CD applications are defined in a single configuration it can reference configuration options across applications and automatically generate an [App of Apps](https://argo-cd.readthedocs.io/en/stable/operator-manual/cluster-bootstrapping/#app-of-apps-pattern) bootstrapping all of them.